wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 We found that the most challenging parts of a group chat application are :

 - Creating a feature-rich interface.
-We maybe don’t realize it at first, but chat apps are powerful tools with a lot of shortcuts.
-Shortcut examples: editing previous message, switch to new channels, alias in message (@mention, emoji syntax `:smile:`, link detection, etc.)
+We may have not realized it at first, but chat apps are powerful tools with a lot of shortcuts.
+Shortcut examples: editing previous messages, switching to new channels, aliases in messages (@mention, emoji syntax `:smile:`, link detection, etc.)
-- Other details not regarding the core feature (send and receiving messages).
+- Other details that are not about the core feature (sending and receiving messages).
 Examples: threads, notifications, participants management, privacy, etc.

 ## Conclusion

 The hackathon was a great opportunity for us to work closely with our colleagues and try new technologies.
-Also, it gives us good feedback on what is missing and how much efforts we should deploy to implement a complete group chat application.
+Also, it gave us good feedback on what is missing and how much effort we should deploy to implement a complete group chat application.

 ### Code reference: show me the code